svenssonaxel/mattermost-plugin-dice-roller/README.md

   ![demo](doc/demo_labels.png)

 ### Functionality specific to DnD 5e
+Some functionality is specific to DnD 5e.
+This can be turned off in settings.

 - **Advantage/disadvantage:**
   As a special shortcut, `dXa` means `2dXk1`, and `dXd` means `2dXkl1`.